arkCyber/AuroraExt/PRIVACY.md

 # Privacy Policy

 ## Data Collection
-Page Assist is committed to user privacy and does not collect any user data.
+Aurora is committed to user privacy and does not collect any user data.
 All operations and data storage occur locally within your browser.

 ## Browser Permissions
 The extension requires the following permissions to function: